What You Need to Know About Applying for Disability Services in Rhode Island

 - require vocational rehabilitation services to prepare for, obtain, or maintain employment, and

 - be able to benefit from vocational rehabilitation services in terms of an employment outcome.

 This is as simple as filling out an application (you can download it from the ORS website) and completing a Release of Information form (ORS-37).
 If you can’t download it online, you can request an application by calling:

 - Voice – 401.421.7005

 Anyone who applies for the Vocational Rehabilitation Program is encouraged to also apply for the disability programs administered by the SSA – Social Security Disability Insurance (SSDI) (Title II) and Supplementary Security Income (SSI).

-Completing vocational tasks–not to mention ordinary self-care tasks–is challenging without the right durable medical equipment that meets your specific needs to help you live independently.
+Completing vocational tasks–not to mention ordinary self-care tasks–is challenging without the right durable medical equipment (DME) that meets your specific needs to help you live independently.
 Lift and Care Systems has been serving disabled individuals and their caregivers for over 20 years now.
-We have the name brand DME that you need.
+We have the name-brand DME that you need.
 Contact us today for a free consultation at (508) 465-5254 or fill out our online contact form.